kzwierzynski/StockMarket/README.md

 ## Development server

-Run `nodemon` for a dev server available under `http://localhost:3000/`.
+Run `nodemon` for a dev server, which in this setup is available under `http://localhost:8080/`.
+For local use you can change value of variable 'port' to 3000 in app.js, so the serves is available under `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.
 You may need to install nodemon globally using `npm install -g nodemon` in your command prompt.

 ## To ensure full compatibility, use the following technology stack: